 The first thing to realize when it comes to bladder conditions is that they’re extremely common.
 There is no need to feel embarrassed, especially when seeking proper treatment makes it easy to manage them without impacting your quality of life.
+Other things to know about bladder health are:

-- About 13 million Americans have incontinence
+- About 13 million Americans have incontinence.

-- 33 million Americans are dealing with Overactive Bladder (OAB)
+- 33 million Americans are dealing with overactive bladder (OAB).

-- As many as 12 million Americans may have Interstitial Cystitis
+- As many as 12 million Americans may have interstitial cystitis.

 Types of Incontinence include: